 I made most of my turns today across our lower mountain trails.
-Runs like Vagabond and Lower Concentration were groomed to perfection.
-My first tracks were sunk into the glossy, crystalized cover of early morning glaze.
+Runs like Vagabond and lower Concentration were groomed to perfection.
+My first tracks were sunk into the glossy, crystallized cover of early morning glaze.
 Yesterday’s warmer temperatures combined with last night’s freeze have left our mountain skiing quite fast, but things are softening quickly.

-As the sun crested over the Thunderhead building at mid-mountain, lower mountain areas like the Bashor Bowl seemed to open its arms and gather up the light.
-The lift operators at the bottom were already stripped down to their t-shirts by 9am and bumped those chairs with a smile.
+As the sun crested over the Thunderhead building at mid-mountain, lower mountain areas like Bashor Bowl seemed to open its arms and gather up the light.
+The lift operators at the bottom were already stripped down to their T-shirts by 9 a.m. and bumped those chairs with a smile.
 The smell of freshly sprayed-on sunscreen wafted as the breeze rolled through.

-For those seeking something close to an Olympic experience, the Bashor Terrain Park and Mavericks Superpipe are in pristine shape.
+For those seeking something close to an Olympic experience, the Bashor Terrain Park and Mavericks halfpipe are in pristine shape.
 The rails and kickers you’ll find in this area are second to none and ready to test the skills of even the most experienced riders.
 But don’t be afraid to give them a shot.
-For if you’re ever going to be the next Shaun White or Jamie Anderson there’s no place better to begin your journey than Ski Town USA®.
+If you’re ever going to be the next Shaun White or Jamie Anderson, there’s no place better to begin your journey than Ski Town, U.S.A.®.